ERP System for a Logistics Company

 Ore transportation from minings became automated.
 Earlier logisticians had to calculate the number of trips and vehicles required within agreement conditions on their own.
 Thanks to the ERP system, they perform minimum manual actions now.
 Logisticians can just add the corresponding agreement and route to the route sheet, and everything will be calculated automatically.
 After that the specialists only need to choose from the list of suitable and ready for work vehicles, offered by the system.

 The ERP system automated 80% of processes for trips planning, route sheets arrangement and payroll jobs.

 This helped logisticians to meet the deadlines.
 Furthermore, some employees could switch to the job that the company had no resources for.
 One more important thing is that the manual calculations are now minimized.
 “Alt Auto” staff mostly check the information within the system.
 As a result, the number of mistakes caused by the human factor and load on the staff significantly decreased.

 What is more, the fuel burn rate greatly decreased, too: compared to 42 litres per 100 kilometres, now it is only 33.

 VoIP turned out to be cheaper than the conference call services, which helped to save about $400 per month.

 In the near future the company plans to launch an Android application for drivers.
 With this application drivers will be able to register for the trip, track the route on the map, request for the vehicle support manning and receive informational messages from the company.
 To develop the application the company will use open-source technologies.
 Element.io (formerly known as Riot) - a messenger distributed on free terms - was taken as a basis.
 It will be modified for “Alt Auto” tasks.
-CUBA Platform will be used to integrate the Android application and the ERP system.
+CUBA Platform (now Jmix) will be used to integrate the Android application and the ERP system.